yiskw713/yiskw713/README.md

 * **[Paper Summary](https://github.com/yiskw713/paper_summary)**<br>
   I read papers every day and summarize them as far as possible in GitHub.
 If you get interested, visit [my project page](https://github.com/yiskw713/paper_summary).

+* **3rd place award in MIRU 2018 Young Researchers Program [Aug.
+2018]**<br>
+  As a young researcher program in MIRU 2018, participants were divided into several groups and each group read papers in the field outside Computer Vision.
+Then, each group summarized the history, the trend and the conection with Computer Vision.
+It helped us not only understand different fields, but also consider how we can make use of knowledge about them for Computer Vision.<br>
+  Our group, C, read papers in the field of Robotics, focusing on “Transferring Knowledge from Simulation to Real”.
+You can see our poster and presentation material from [this link](https://sites.google.com/view/miru2018sapporo/wakate_top/%E5%90%84%E3%83%81%E3%83%BC%E3%83%A0%E3%81%AE%E7%99%BA%E8%A1%A8%E8%B3%87%E6%96%99?authuser=0).

 </details>

 <!-- Article -->